bmrf/tron/README.md

 0. **Detect TEMP execution**: Detect if we're running from the TEMP directory and prevent Tron from executing if so.
 TEMP is one of the first places to get wiped when Tron starts so we cannot run from there

+1. **Make log directories**: Create the master log directory and sub-directories if they don't exist.
+By default this is `%SystemDrive%\Logs\tron.log`

 1. **Detect Windows & IE versions**: Determines quite a few things in the script, such as which versions of various commands get executed

 2. **Unsupported OS blocker**: Throw an alert message if running on an unsupported OS, then exit.
-Use the `-dev` flag to override this behavior and allow running on unsupported Windows versions.
+Use the `-dev` flag to override this behavior and allow running on unsupported Windows versions

 3. **Disk configuration check**: Check if the system drive is an SSD, Virtual Disk, or throws an unspecified error (couldn't be read by `smartctl.exe`) and set the `SKIP_DEFRAG` variable to `yes_ssd`, `yes_vm`, or `yes_error` respectively.
 If any of these conditions are triggered, Tron skips **Stage 5 defrag** automatically